 Bill Badi is a director based in South Africa.
-I recently had the privilege of interviewing him about his upcoming short film Tiny Apocalpyse.
-We discussed his… Read more “Bill Badi Amplifies the Beauty in Everyday Life in his Film: Tiny Apocalypse”
+I recently had the privilege of interviewing them about their upcoming short film Tiny Apocalpyse.
+We discussed their process, the beauty in mundanity, and everyday dilemmas that feel apocalyptic.

 Michael Sarnoski’s Pig Takes a Look at the Symbiotic Nature Between Ourselves and Nature